downloadplanet/downloadplanet/dtmf-scanner-library-commercial-license-301011181.md

-# DTMF Scanner Library Commercial License<br />DTMF Scanner Library is a DLL for use with BASS, for use in Win32 and Win64 (Windows XP/Vista/7/8/10) software.
+# DTMF Scanner Library Commercial License
+DTMF Scanner Library is a DLL for use with BASS, for use in Win32 and Win64 (Windows XP/Vista/7/8/10) software.

 Features: